Paulo1234/urless/README.md

 - [ ] Change the database to MySQL or Mariadb.
 - [ ] Check the URL before save in database.
-- [ ] Add "https" or "http" in the url that need it.
 - [ ] Improve the web page design.